-At Be Someone For Someone we are on a mission to tackle loneliness head on, because we have seen first hand the devastating impact it can have.
-And Christmas is known to be the loneliest time of year, especially for our treasured seniors.
-So for the second year running, our More the Merrier Christmas campaign encourages you to extend your festivities to those who may be alone.
+At Be Someone For Someone, we are on a mission to tackle loneliness head on, because we have seen firsthand the devastating impact it can have.
+Christmas is known to be the loneliest time of year, especially for our treasured seniors.
+For the second year running, the More the Merrier Christmas campaign encouraged everyone to extend their festivities to those who may be alone.

 We want to help people like John

 In December 2019, we met John who was facing his 30th Christmas alone.
 Worse still, after several strokes that year he was also unable to shop for essential groceries.
 Our team made John’s Christmas one to remember, by including him in a range of festivities that showed him he really did still matter.

 Thank you to everyone who participated and shared their wonderful stories of connection during the festive season.

 Read stories of a connected Christmas submitted by people all over Australia.

 I recently moved into my boyfriend and his family's house while I study at university.
 I jog in the afternoons and noticed many retirees living in the area going for a stroll.
 This Christmas I will be putting little surprise homemade Christmas biscuits in their letter boxes along with with a hello card, to all of the neighbours in the area, so that everyone can receive a gift knowing someone cares for them.